Bachelor of Science in Business and Administration with a major in actuarial science.

 The available courses prepare students for the first five examinations of the Society of Actuaries and Casualty Actuarial Society.
 These courses also enable students to obtain credit for the three Validation by Educational Experience subjects.
 Students typically are ready to take their first examination after two or three semesters and their second exam after three or four semesters.

-To be fully prepared for the fifth professional examination, students should also complete Actuarial Science 160.
+To be fully prepared for Exam C (one of the first five actuarial examinations), students should also complete Actuarial Science 160 (Credibility and Simulation).

 For a current model schedule, see the Actuarial Science Web site: /cbpa/acts